-A fermentation technique used in France, in which a macération carbonique (carbonic acid maceration ) is started with part of the grapes (usually about half).
-Then a normal alcoholic fermentation is started by adding conventionally destemmed, macerated grapes.
-The resulting fermentation carbon dioxide then displaces the oxygen upwards.
-In the past, this is probably how most red wines were made.
-The whole grapes - without destemming - are put into a fermentation tank in several tranches.
-The weight of the grape must then causes spontaneous fermentation in the intact berries, and the carbon dioxide that escapes produces the effect that is usual with macération carbonique.
+A fermentation technique used in France in which a macération carbonique (carbonic maceration ) is started with part of the grapes (usually about half).
+A normal alcoholic fermentation is then started by adding conventionally destemmed, macérated grapes.
+The resulting fermentation carbonic acid then displaces the oxygen to the top.
+In this process, the whole grapes - without destemming - are placed in several tranches in a fermentation container.
+In the grape must that escapes through the weight, spontaneous fermentation then begins in the intact berries and the escaping carbon dioxide produces the effect usual in macération carbonique.